TripleA-B/platform-agnostic-web-app/README.md

 # Avoiding Vendor Lock-In
-This repo contains the code and CI/CD for an imaginary shopping application.
+This repo contains the code and CI/CD for a simple and imaginary shopping application.
 The primary objective is to demonstrate avoiding vendor lock-in while using PaaS.
 Though similar principles apply to XaaS.

 ### A shopping web application to demonstrate
 * Cross-platform development